mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/other-miscs/index.rst

 Invest in Good Controllers… And You Should Interpolate
 ---------------------------------------------------------

-Let’s get real.
+Let's get real.
 Swerve feels AMAZING to drive.
-But, that’s only if you have an AMAZING controller.
+But, that's only if you have an AMAZING controller.
 “What do we mean by AMAZING,” you ask?
 It boils down to “non-sticky” joysticks.
 Minimal dead zones.
 Want to make the robot do “victory spins” whilst driving at 45°?
 Your joysticks need to have a full range of motion.